Healthward Bound

 Author: Abimbola Farinde, PharmD, PhD.
 Medscape.

-Conversely, a low PLR indicates the absence of a proinflammatory or prothrombotic state.
-It may also be indicative of thrombocytopenia.
+Conversely, low PLR values generally indicate the absence of a proinflammatory or prothrombotic state and may also reflect thrombocytopenia.

 References